semdner/Fra-UAS-LaTeX-Template/README.md

 ## Project Structure

 To use this template, download this repository.
 The `README.md` file can be deleted because the actual LaTeX template is contained in the `src_de`/`src_eng` folders.
 Replace the folder name with any name, such as the name of your essay.
-The structure of folders are the following:
+The structure of the folders are the following:

 ```bash
 ├── src_de